Samuelk-Chase/CS3450-Software-Engineering/HighLevelDesign/Backend.md

   - **Story Summary**: Summarizes important story beats during the user's journey.
 Used for reducing storage requirements, and providing a way to inform a user of past events after returning to the game.
 - **Communication with Other Components**:
   - **Internal**:
-    - **Game Engine**: Receives prompts for story generation (e.g., user choices, current game state) from the game engine and sends generated text for the user to interact with.
+    - **Game Engine**: Receives prompts for story generation (e.g., user choices, current game state) from the game engine and sends a generated text for the user to interact with.
 The story’s progression is based on player decisions.
     - **Database**: May store narrative branches and decisions for future gameplay sessions, ensuring continuity in the story.
   - **External**:
-    - **AI Language Model API**: Interacts with an external AI language model (e.g., OpenAI’s GPT-4 or a custom model).
+    - **AI-Language Model API**: Interacts with an external AI language model (e.g., OpenAI’s GPT-4 or a custom model).
 The backend sends requests containing the current game context, player actions, and predefined themes, and the model returns a story update that is displayed to the player.

 - **Rationale:** Since LLM generation is so important to the game we want to separate the functionality from the rest of our interfaces.
 This will allow us to extend the interface to other interfaces in the future if needed.
 ---